 Some people have mastered the art of putting off doing certain tasks, despite knowing that they will be worse off for the delay.
 Research has shown that around 15% to 20% of adults regularly put off activities that would be better done right away; around 40% of people have experienced a financial loss as a result of procrastination; and procrastinators have higher stress levels and more severe health problems than people who act right away.

-Here are three ways you can now get motivated and stop procrastinating:
+Here are three ways that NLP can assist you to get motivated and stop procrastinating:

 1. Is it what you really want?

 Think about the activity you have been putting off and ask yourself: “Is the activity aligned with your life purpose, business vision and goals?
 Will it bring you closer to your purpose/vision/goals or steer you in another direction?”
 By asking yourself these questions you may find that the activity is not going to help you achieve what you want, and you have been putting it off for the right reason.
 It is important to then act on that insight.

 If the activity is aligned with your purpose/vision/goals, perhaps you needed to see the fit with the big picture before you were motivated enough to do it.
 When we do things without a big picture context, we can feel unmotivated, see no real reason or benefit for doing it.
 Without a clear big picture to give us direction, we can more easily be distracted and procrastinate.